anilsh/scheduleQueries/README.md

 ## Remarks

 The related method are multi-camera multi-target and our method is multi-camera single target tracking.
-For fair comparison, we have run multiple parallel iterations one for each target of the test set.
+For fair comparison, we have run multiple parallel iterations of our method one for each target of the test set to make it multi-camera multi-target approach.

 ## Extension and improvement in results